 One week is just enough time to explore all of Niue’s stunning coastal attractions, do most of Niue’s must-dos and, of course, have some R&R time.
-This Niue luxury itinerary for 7 days is for the active luxury traveller who wants to explore, see and do as much as possible in one week.
+This Niue luxury itinerary for seven days is for the active traveller who wants to explore, see and do as much as possible in one week.
 For a more relaxing holiday experience, however, scroll down to the end of the article which features our alternative seven-day luxury itinerary.

-Note that due to flights only arriving/departing from Niue on a Monday and a Friday, you will have to actually spend eight days in Niue to include your departure day.
-This Niue luxury 7-day itinerary is based on if you arrive in Niue on a Monday (local time), where some day-specific activities are mentioned, but be sure to move days around accordingly should you arrive on another day of the week.
+Note that due to flights only arriving/departing twice a week, you will have to spend eight days in Niue to include your departure day.
+This Niue luxury seven-day itinerary is based on if you arrive in Niue on a Friday (local time), where some day-specific activities are mentioned, but be sure to move days around accordingly should you arrive on another day of the week.
 See flight schedules in Which Airlines Fly to Niue?

 How to Get Around Niue in 7 Days

 This Niue luxury itinerary for seven days (one week) includes travel around a 261.5 km² (101 mi²) island.
 Here’s a quick rundown on how to get around Niue in one week.

 Niue is an island to explore independently, due to the limited transport options available.
 To make the most of this seven-day luxury itinerary for Niue, we strongly recommend hiring a car, which we give advice in What You Need to Hire a Car in Niue.
 Note that you will need a Niue Driver’s License, available from the Police Station nearby the airport.

 Alternatively, there are airport transfers, bicycle hire and motorcycle hire on the island available, which will limit what you can do but provide another way of exploring.
 Learn more in the 11 Ways to Get to (& Around) Niue.

 Day 1 – Land in Niue and Check-in at Your Resort or Villa